MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-atlassian.md

 >[!NOTE]
 >
-> By default the API key is valid for 1 year and expires automatically after an year.
+> By default, the API key is valid for 1 year and expires automatically after a year.

 ## Rate limits